Dubai on a Budget

 (Photo credits: PhareannaH[berhabuk], Flickr)

-Dragon Mart - If it's made in China, you will find it here.
+Dragon Mart 1&2 - If it's made in China, you will find it here.
 Really, you will find everything here.
 Cheap.
 If you don't believe us, check it out for yourself.
+Especially the new Dragon Mart 2, very spacious and for the movie lovers, they have a NOVO cinema.

 Outlet Mall - If you feel like shopping but don't want to pay full price for brand names, this is the place for you.
 It's a little out of the way but well worth a visit to save some Dirhams.